Kreager/hello-world/README.md

 # hello-world
 learning cmd git commands

-Teaching myself commits

-Making a new change in local to test update
+test a new commit to make

-newest test